stanford-oval/genie-cloud/doc/getting-started.md

 ## What can I do with Sabrina?

-Sabrina will execute apps that use things.
-Therefore, to have it do anything, you must associate her with your things, and tell her what apps to run by choosing them from ThingPedia.
+Sabrina will execute commands that use things.
+Therefore, to have it do anything, you must associate her with your things, and then give her a command.
+A command can be an action (eg. "post on twitter"), a time based rule (eg. "show a popup every 10 minutes") or a standing query (eg. "monitor xkcd").

 ## Step-by-step example: Twitter to Sabrina